 The Sabbath day is an absolute delight in my life and has been since the day I started honoring it.
 To think that it’s been sitting in the pages of our Scriptures all along and I never paid any attention to it all those years.

-I had a huge wake up call through studying and seeking Him.
-I discovered that once I started to live Scripture (rather than just reading it), I began to finally understand His Word.
-I truly was blinded until I chose to follow (obey) Him.
+I had a huge wakeup call through studying and seeking Him.
+I discovered that once I started to live Scripture, rather than just reading it, I began to finally understand His Word.
+I truly was blinded until I chose to follow and obey Him.

 Now at this point we have discussed what the Sabbath is, when it is, why it is and that it is eternal.
 Most are then left with asking… what do we do on the Sabbath and what do we not do?

-My biggest concern was that I did not want to be doing it wrong.
+In the beginning of my Covenant journey, my biggest concern was that I did not want to be doing it wrong.
 I had no idea what “wrong” even meant in YHWH’s eyes regarding Sabbath, so that uncertainty led me to study what He commands, in order to gain freedom in Him.
-I desired then and now to be able to go confidently before His throne.
+I desired then and now to be able to confidently go before His throne.

 “Therefore, let us come boldly to the throne of favor, in order to receive compassion, and find favor for timely help.”
 Hebrews (Ibrim) 4:16